One of Ohio's Top-Rated Bankruptcy Attorneys,

 Over 30,000 clients helped since 1986.

-Chapter 7 vs Chapter 13
+Chapter 7 Bankruptcy vs Chapter 13 Bankruptcy

-Head to Head.
-Which is Better?
+Head to Head, Which One is Better?

-Normally one will be better than the other for a particular situation.
+Normally, one will be better than the other for a particular situation.
 Comparing Chapter 7 vs Chapter 13 can be difficult.
 Here are the highlights of both chapters.
 Once you have the basics, you’ll have a pretty good idea which one may be right for you.
-In reviewing the pros and cons of Chapter 7 vs Chapter 13, you should keep an open mind.
-Try not to be affected by “other peoples ideas” about filing bankruptcy and about the different chapters.
-Try to set this aside as you learn about the differences and how you can benefit from each chapter.

 Tax Debt Bankruptcy

-Clients ask me this regularly.
-It’s like a trick question.
-The answer is, it depends on what you need, and what you’re trying to accomplish.
-Depending on your situation and goals, either chapter might work well.
-We can often make one chapter do the same work as the other.
-You may want to be in a Chapter 7, but may only qualify for Chapter 13.
-But if your Chapter 13 is set up to deliver the same or even a better outcome as the Chapter 7, is it “worse” than the Chapter 7?
+You may want to file Chapter 7, but you may only qualify for Chapter 13.
+But if your Chapter 13 bankruptcy is set up to deliver the same or even a better outcome than the Chapter 7, is it “worse” than the Chapter 7?

 Looking for More Articles on Bankruptcy?